 If the device kit contains components which are subject to regulation as drugs, a substantially equivalent determination of the included devices by CDRH does not apply to the drugs in the kit.
 For information on applicable FDA requirements for marketing the drugs in a kit, you should contact the Center for Drug Evaluation and Research.

 A medical device kit may include medical gloves.
 Kit manufacturers and assemblers should assure that gloves in their kits are cleared for marketing and that the gloves can meet the appropriate FDA and ASTM standards (such as ASTM D3577, ASTM D3578, ASTM D5250, ASTM D6319) or an equivalent test method after the kit is sterilized.

 We recommend that you enclose natural rubber latex gloves in their own packaging within the kit to avoid possible protein contamination of other devices.
 You must label the kit appropriately for any device or packaging containing natural rubber (21 CFR 801.437).

-Additional guidance and other requirements for medical gloves are available in Guidance for Medical Gloves.
+Additional guidance and other requirements for medical gloves are available in Medical Glove Guidance Manual.

 Sutures in Kits

 Kit manufacturers and assemblers should assure that sutures in their kits are cleared for marketing.
 If the kit contains sutures, you should provide evidence that the sterilant does not contact the sutures during sterilization of the kit.
 Some kit assemblers package the sutures separately from the main tray.
 After processing and sterilizing the main tray, the package of sutures is piggybacked onto the main tray.
 Based on the evidence, FDA can conclude if the sutures are or are not further processed.
 However, including sutures as a component in your kit requires you to comply with the following conditions: